-From inspiring video to successful start-up: the Nuud case
+From inspiring video to successful start-up: the Nuud-case by Linda Blijenberg

 “That Michael Dubin video!
 Yes, that was certainly a source of inspiration for Nuud, from the start.
 It’s been bought by Unilever now, his Dollar Shave Club.
 Which goes to show just how succesful this kind of webshop is now.
 The big players also want a share in the direct-to-consumer market, and with good reason.”

 What kind of webshops are we talking about here, exactly?
 Dubin’s Dollar Shave Club is a good example, but Dutch newcomer Nuud also ticks off quite a few characteristics.
-At CODE we expect this trend to become even bigger, so we thought we’d write a blog about it.
-What do succesful webshops such as Dollar Shave Club and Nuud have in common?
+At Code we expect this trend to become even bigger, so we thought we’d write a blog about it.
+What do successful webshops such as Dollar Shave Club and Nuud have in common?

 Seeing and grabbing an opportunity